sweitzel/Biet-O-Matic-BE/documentation/content/manual/features.en.md

 The simulation will not lead to deactivation of the auto-bid, as no purchased end-state will be simulated.

+## Bidding Procedure
+BE will bid on an item automatically if both the automatic mode for the item, the group in which the article is located and the global automatic mode are active.

+If the article is not open, one minute before the auction ends BE opens the article in a new browser tab.
+If the tab is already open, BE will reload the tab one minute before the auction ends.

+The bidding process runs largely independently in the article browser tab as follows:
+* A regular event triggered by eBay starts the bidding process 30 seconds before the auction ends
+* It is checked whether all three auto-bid modes are activated and whether there are any auction collisions
+* The corrected bidding time is determined
+* The maximum bid is sent
+* This opens a new sub window (modal), in which eBay expects a confirmation of the bid
+* BE waits until the bidding time to confirm the bid

+{{< hint info >}}
+Note: Make sure that your computer does not go into sleep / standby mode.
+BE can put the computer and therefore do not automatically bid.
+{{< /hint >}}

+### Avoidance of double purchases (auction collision)
+> This section is only relevant if the option "Bid all items of this group" is inactive.
+The option will come in the next version.

+By default, only one item from each group should be auctioned.
+This is ensured by the the program logic that if for an article a successful auction status is reported, the group auto-bid is deactivated.

+However, this is problematic if multiple item auctions end at a similar time.
+To prevent multiple items in a group from bidding, the following program logic is used:

+* The bidding time, i.e. confirmation of the bid, is adjusted so that there are always at least 10 seconds between two auctions.
+* A bid-lock is imposed if an auction which has finished within 10s of the current auction has an still undetermined auction status.

+{{< hint info >}}
+The described program logic can lead to unsuccessful auctions because no bid was submitted in case two auctions end in the same 10 second time window.
+{{< /hint >}}

 ## eBay Item Page
 When loading the eBay item page, BE enhances it with a button that enables the auto-bid mode for this item.
 The maximum bid input field is also monitored in the background, and this value is checked and saved if necessary.